jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 > use `tutor off` for a permanent workaround,
 > or use `~string` for a temporary workaround.
 >
-> The `requestBaseString` method ensures that any string passed as an argument
+> The `requestBaseString` routine ensures that any string passed as an argument
 > is a `.String` instance, not an instance of a subclass of `.String`.
 >
 > No attempt is made to obtain a string from these arguments.